g00glen00b/dimitri.codes/src/content/posts/2024/2024-03-14-email-confirmation-spring/index.md

 The next part of our registration process is to send the e-mail to the user.
 To do this, we first need to configure our SMTP server.
-This configuration depends on your SMTP provider, but in my case I will be using Mailhog for development purposes:
+This configuration depends on your SMTP provider, but in my case I will be using [MailHog](https://github.com/mailhog/MailHog) Docker container for development purposes:

 ```properties
 spring.mail.host=localhost